minprog/pyprog/boek/07 Methods/index.md

-# Chapter 2: Hello, World
+# Chapter 7: Using Methods